sakriki/techfestncit/README.md

+#THIS MAY NOT WORK PERFECTLY LOCALLY BECAUSE I HAVE REMOVED ALL THE SENSITIVE API KEYS AND CODES.
+FOR THE FULL WORKING VERSION, PLEASE VISIT : www.gafadichat.com

 # Gafadi Chat

 Gafadi Chat is a next-generation, privacy-focused chat platform designed for college students.
 It enables secure, anonymous text and voice communication, making campus life more vibrant and inclusive.